fuzzyVineStone/ECS/README.md

 Simple entity component system written in Lua utilizing the LÖVE (love2D) framework.
 The system should be easy to use.

+For an extensive guide and a reference sheet, see the [wiki](https://github.com/fuzzyVineStone/ECS/wiki).

 ## Usage

 Firstly, create a world to handle the entities and the systems (remember to acquire the module).